Skin lightening, or skin bleaching, is a cosmetic procedure that aims to lighten dark areas of skin or achieve a generally paler skin tone.

 Cosmetic procedures can sometimes go wrong and the results may not be what you expected.

-If you have laser skin lightening and are not happy with the results, or think the procedure wasn't carried out properly, you should take up the matter with the hospital or clinic where you were treated.
+If you have laser skin lightening and are not happy with the results, or think the procedure was not done properly, you should take up the matter with the hospital or clinic where you were treated.

 It is best that you go back to the practitioner who treated you if you have any complications.
-If this is not possible, you can go to your GP or local A&E department.
+If this is not possible, you can go to a GP or contact the NHS 111 service.